CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 The Czech national usegalaxy server at usegalaxy.cz offers **200 GB** of free storage quota to users logging in through [E-infra AAI](https://aai.cesnet.cz) or **50GB** to the users with [Life Science Login](https://lifescience-ri.eu/ls-login.html).
 If your research requires more storage please reach us at <regalaxy@rt.cesnet.cz> with description of your needs.

 There is also a limit on the number of jobs a given user can have running concurrently.
 The usegalaxy.cz instance has this limit set at **10 jobs** at the moment.
-Again, please reach is if this is not sufficient for your needs.
+Again, please reach out if this is not sufficient for your needs.

 Maximum size of a single dataset is limited at 50 GB.